akgillespie8/gillespielabsite/_pages/reading.md

 Jeffrey, Grieves & Donnett, <a href="pdfs/jeffrey.pdf">Recording the spatial mapping cells</a>, 2018

+Sosa, Gillespie, & Frank, <a href="pdfs/sosa.pdf">Neural activity patterns underlying spatial coding in the hippocampus</a>, 2018

 **SWRs & replay**

 Findlay, Tononi, & Cirelli <a href="pdfs/findlay.pdf">The evolving view of replay and its functions</a>, 2021

+Todorova & Zugaro <a href="pdfs/todorova.pdf">Hippocampal ripples as a mode of communication with cortical and subcortical areas</a>, 2018

 **Theta sequences**